christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Flavian Emperors**

 - Vespasian: Aliases: Rhescuporis I, king of Bosphorus.
 Herod Agrippa I (See: The Royal Ancestry of Emperor Vespasian.
 Henry Davis).
 Flavius Scaevinus.
 Also, Vologases I of Parthia?
-- Titus: Aliases: Polemon II, Aulus Avillius Flaccus.
+- Titus (from Titan; the elder gods who ruled before the Olympians in Greek Mythology, or Tit‑us = Diodotus? which means "Given by Zeus" which is the exact same meaning as Mithridates ("Given by Mithra")).
+Aliases: Polemon II, Aulus Avillius Flaccus.

 ---